htemiz/DECUSR/README.md

 The four trained models (.h5 files) of DECUSR for scales 2, 3, 4 and 8.

 .py files contain the definition of DECUSR model.
+Decusr.py includes a generic, definition.
+You can construct the DECUSR with the code and instructions in the file.

-Decusr.py includes a generic definition, whereas Decusr_for_DeepSR.py provides the definition tailored to use DECUSR with DeepSR, which eases and automates the super-resolution-specific processes (training, test, augmenting, normalization, etc.), for super-resolution.
+Decusr_for_DeepSR.py provides the definition tailored to use DECUSR with DeepSR, which eases and automates the super-resolution-specific processes (training, test, augmenting, normalization, etc.), for super-resolution.